-- 6.6 However, the delivery of housing in 2021 will require the planning process to be commenced at a much earlier stage.
-Hence the planning process will need to commence once the Site Allocations DPD is adopted with the following milestones:
+- 7.10 As the Site Allocations DPD has been adopted, a formal planning application is anticipated shortly with the following key milestones:

-- Environmental Impact Assessment Screening and Scoping
+- Environmental Impact Assessment Screening and Scoping;

-- Outline planning application(s)
+- Outline planning application(s);

-- Details of Reserved Matters Approvals
+- Details of Reserved Matters Approvals;

-- Discharge of planning conditions
+- Discharge of planning conditions;

-- Enabling infrastructure provided
+- Enabling infrastructure provided;

-- Commencement of development
+- Commencement of development.

-- 6.7 It is not unusual at a large site such as LA3 for this process to take 3-5 years.
+- 7.11 It is not unusual at a large site such as LA3 for this process to take 3 to 5 years.

-- 6.8 In the meantime, encouragement will be given to advanced structural planting (parts of which have occurred already) to assist with a maturing landscape context once development progresses.
+- 7.12 In the meantime, encouragement will be given to advanced structural planting (parts of which have occurred already) to assist with a maturing landscape context once development progresses.